Azure/azure-powershell/src/Accounts/Accounts/help/Enable-AzContextAutosave.md

 ```

 ### -Scope
-Determines the scope of context changes, for example, whether changes apply only to the current process, or to all sessions started by this user
+Determines the scope of context changes for example, whether changes apply only to the current process, or to all sessions started by this user.
+Changes made with the scope `CurrentUser` will affect all PowerShell sessions started by the user.
+If a particual session need to have settings different, use the scope `Process`.

 ```yaml
 Type: Microsoft.Azure.Commands.Profile.Common.ContextModificationScope